yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 **Add to Data Collection section**

 In the Add to Data Collection section, add the data asset to an existing data collection or use the data asset details to create a new data collection for the data asset.
-For more information, see Data Assets (参照先のパスはcc-setup-data-marketplace/Data_Assets.html) in the Set Up Data Marketplace help.
+For more information, see Data Assets in the Set Up Data Marketplace help.

 **Associated Data Collections section**

 In the Associated Data Collections section, you can view all the data collections that contain the data asset.
-For more information, see Data Collections tab (参照先パスはaa-introduction-and-getting-started/Data_collections.html#data-collections-tab).
+For more information, see Data Collections tab.

 **Metrics section**

 In the Metrics section, you can view the data quality metrics for the data asset.
-For more information, see Data Quality tab (参照先パスはaa-introduction-and-getting-started/Data_collections.html#data-quality-tab).
+For more information, see Data Quality tab.

 Typically, a Data Marketplace Administrator is responsible for creating and managing Data Marketplace data assets.
-For more information about creating or modifying a data asset, see Data Assets (参照先パスはcc-setup-data-marketplace/Data_Assets.html) in the Set Up Data Marketplace help.
+For more information about creating or modifying a data asset, see Data Assets in the Set Up Data Marketplace help.

 ### Governed data asset